jessiesunpsych/personal-website/content/publication/tidwell-2025/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Are women really (not) more talkative than men?
-A registered report of binary gender similarities/differences in daily word use
+title: "Are women really (not) more talkative than men?
+A registered report of binary gender similarities/differences in daily word use"
 subtitle: ''
 summary: ''
 authors: